Ansh-Rathod/Flutter-Musive-app/README.md

 [Backend setup](https://github.com/Ansh-Rathod/Musive-Backend)
-you can setup backend on heroku. i have attached some steps for setup in readme file of backend.
+you can setup backend on heroku. i have attached some steps for setup in readme file of backend. and edit api/url.dart file put your own url in baseUrl variable without "https://"

 ### Clone this repository